-- CLO Allocation/Opportunity to Capture Income and Total Return: As of quarter-end, CLO Debt and Sub Notes accounted for 73% of the portfolio, down slightly from last quarter.
-CLO BBBs are currently trading on average at a spread of 370bps and CLO BBs are at a spread of 754bps for higher quality portfolios.
-Given the move wider after quarter end, we have slowly been adding to BBB/BB at discount prices.
+- CLO Allocation/Opportunity to Capture Income and Total Return: As of quarter-end, CLO Debt and Sub Notes accounted for 77% of the portfolio, mostly unchanged from last quarter.
+CLO BBBs are currently trading on average at a spread of 287bps and CLO BBs are at a spread of 560bps for higher quality portfolios.
+When looking across corporate and structured credit, CLO BBB and BBs are one of the few asset classes that are still trading wide of their historical tights and continue to look compelling vs. corporates.
+Given wider spreads and high base rates, breakeven spread widening on CLO BBB and BB is still very high.
 We continue to add to CLO portfolios that are higher quality and more liquid as we believe they will continue to outperform portfolios with more risky collateral. - CLO BBs remain a significant allocation in the portfolio and at current valuations offer a lot of potential value on an absolute and relative basis.
-As compared to HY opportunities, CLO BBs on a historical basis still look very cheap.
-CLO BBs currently pick up 371bps of spread versus HY, which looking back to 2012 is a 65th percentile reading (meaning CLO BBs have been relatively cheaper only 35% of the time).
-The median spread differential over the same time period is 304bps, which means CLO BBs need to tighten about 64bps just to get back to historical average levels vs HY.
+As compared to High Yield (HY) opportunities, CLO BBs on a historical basis still look very cheap.
+CLO BBs currently pick up 322bps of spread versus HY, which looking back to 2012 is a 55th percentile reading (meaning CLO BBs have been relatively cheaper only 45% of the time).
+The median spread differential over the same time period is 291bps, which means CLO BBs need to tighten\ about 31bps just to get back to historical average levels vs HY.
+Meanwhile you would need to go back to 1998 in order to get to tighter spreads on the HY index.